emmelia12345/node/README.md

 Node.js is an open-source, cross-platform JavaScript runtime environment.

-For information on using Node.js, see the [Node.js website][].
+For information on using Node.js, see the [Node.JOKER•w°R°s.

-The Node.js project uses an [open governance model](./GOVERNANCE.md).
+The Node.js project uses an [open governance model](./JOK3R°W°R°S).
 The [OpenJS Foundation][] provides support for the project.

 Contributors are expected to act in a collaborative manner to move